Teenagers Rights At School And Rights When Dealing With The Police

 Although police officers may seem nice and pretend to be on your side when really they want to learn about your habits, opinions, and affiliations of other people you know.
 Answering a police officers questions can be very dangerous!
 You can never tell how a seemingly harmless a bit of information that you give to a police officer might be used and misconstrued to hurt you, your family or a fiend.

 “I WILL NOT TALK UNTIL I HAVE A LAWYER!”

 * Don’t answer any questions the police ask you, (except for your name, address and age once you’re at the “jail.”)
 Any other questions the police officer ask you, just say I want a lawyer.

 * Never talk to other jail inmates about your case.

-* Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a local phone call to a lawyer, bail bondsman, relative or any other person you choose.
-The police can not listen to your phone call if you're talking to your lawyer.
+* Within a reasonable amount of time after you have been arrested and booked, the cops should allow you to make a phone call to a lawyer, bail bondsman, relative or any other person you choose.
+The cops can not listen to your phone call if you’re talking to your lawyer.

 * If you’re on probation or parole, only tell your P.O. that you’ve been arrested and don’t say anything else.

 The information on this web page and website does not constitute legal advice.
 The purpose of this information is to provide general information to the public, to raise awareness and a as public service.
 Do NOT read anything here and make a decision affecting your legal rights.
 Conduct your own research of your state and federal laws.
 Also memorize the first ten amendments in the Bill of Rights.